mnguyendesign/MicrosoftLEAPUXDesign/Melissa Nguyen_Resume.md

 ___
 ## About Me

+I was a career nomad, traveling between my two passions: healthcare and art, before discovering a career that allowed me to combine the two through product design and use my creativity to help people.

-I'm an end-to-end product designer based in NYC with a passion for design ops and system design.
+Now I'm an end-to-end product designer based in NYC with a passion for design ops and system design.
 I believe that solving problems is a creative, cross-functional, and collaborative process.

-I had always wanted to help people.
-Growing up the only way I knew how was to get into medicine.
-I was a career nomad traveling between my two passions: science and art before discovering a career that allowed me to combine the two through ux design.

 ___
 ## Design Experience

 ### Freelance Product Designer
-Dec 2019 - Present | New York, NY
+###### Dec 2019 - Present | New York, NY
 * <p>Conduct user research, develop product design strategies, information architecture, branding, UI design, prototyping, and usability testing </p>

 ### Erie Elementary Charter School / Product Designer and Webflow Developer
-May 2020 - Nov 2020 | Remote
+###### May 2020 - Nov 2020 | Remote
 * Spearhead responsive web redesigns of Erie Elementary’s school website with second designer
-* Improve information architecture, streamlined user flows, and UI kit consistent with branding
+* Improved information architecture, streamlined user flows, and UI kit consistent with branding
 * Pillar icon illustrations for web and print
 * Developed redesigns onto Webflow platform

 ### CalligraCrafty / Freelance Calligrapher
-Nov 2016 - Present | New York, NY
+###### Nov 2016 - Present | New York, NY
-* Collaboratively work with clients to produce one-of-a-kind artwork through a variety of mediums
+* Collaboratively work with clients and other artists to produce one-of-a-kind artwork through a variety of mediums
 * Elevate products and/or services by bringing a touch of elegance and personalization to celebrate your special event(s)
 * Notable clients: Goop Gift NYC (2017), Goop Lab (2018 - 2019), Pandora Jewelry (2019), Floral Street (2020)

 ### Memorial Sloan Kettering - JRSC / Surgical Support Assistant
-Oct 2015 - Nov 2016| New York, NY
+###### Oct 2015 - Nov 2016| New York, NY
-* Ensure patient safety measures are held throughout
+* Ensure patient safety measures are held throughout visitation
 * Cross-department collaboration with the perioperative and surgical team
 * Develop new handoff methods for a seamless transaction and transition between teams
 * Team leader to established SSAs and mentor to new SSAs
 * Quality control management

 ### CityMD Urgent Care Center / Senior Medical Scribe
-Jun 2013 - Jul 2015| New York, NY
+###### Jun 2013 - Jul 2015| New York, NY
 * Serve as a patient advocate throughout their visitation
-* Patient healthcare documentation
+* Patient healthcare documentation on electronic medical record (EMR) systems
 * Assist physicians with exams, documentation, basic procedures, treatments, and diagnostic testing such as IV therapy, EKG, injury stabilization, and specimen collection.
 * Facilitate advanced imaging, insurance management, and specialist referrals.